Gracie Fields: World War II

 In 1939, Fields suffered a breakdown and went to Capri to recuperate.

 World War II was declared while she was recovering in Capri, and Fields – still very ill after her cancer surgery – threw herself into her work and signed up for the Entertainments National Service Association (ENSA) headed by her old film producer, Basil Dean.
 Fields travelled to France to entertain the troops in the midst of air-raids, performing on the backs of open lorries and in war-torn areas.
 During the war, she also paid for all servicemen and women to travel free on public transport within the boundaries of Rochdale.
+Fields travelled to Chester with serviceman Harrison after he had watched her perform in France.
+She stayed with his family of 9 as a guest in their small 2 up 2 down house.

 Following her divorce from Archie Pitt, she married Italian-born film director Monty Banks in March 1940.
 However, because Banks remained an Italian citizen and would have been interned in the United Kingdom after Italy declared war in 1940, she went with him to North America, possibly at the suggestion of Winston Churchill who told her to "Make American Dollars, not British Pounds", which she did, in aid of the Navy League and the Spitfire Fund.
 She and Banks moved to their home in Santa Monica, California.
 Fields occasionally returned to Britain, performing in factories and army camps around the country.
 After their initial argument, Parliament offered her an official apology.

 Although she continued to spend much of her time entertaining troops and otherwise supporting the war effort outside Britain, this led to a decline in her popularity at home.
 She performed many times for Allied troops, travelling as far as New Guinea, where she received an enthusiastic response from Australian personnel.
 In late 1945, she toured the South Pacific Islands.